 Monarch Butterfly Tour (Departing from Morelia) by Yei Tours

-For more tips on planning your trip to Mexico, take a look at these helpful Mexico travel tips.
+For more trip planning tips, take a look at these helpful Mexico travel tips.

-For those who don't want to book one of the guided Michoacan butterfly tours and prefer to explore the butterfly sanctuaries on their own, there are two main sanctuaries in Michoacan where you can see the monarch butterflies of Mexico: El Roasario and Sierra Chincua.
+For those who don't want to book one of the guided Michoacan butterfly tours and prefer to explore the butterfly sanctuaries on their own, there are two main sanctuaries in Michoacan where you can see the monarch butterflies of Mexico: El Roasario (near Ocampo) and Sierra Chincua (near Angangueo).

 While El Rosario is the more popular of the sanctuaries, with its wide paths and paved steps, Sierra Chincua is also a good place to visit.
 The hike is not as steep, and walking along the path feels more like being out in nature.

 Entrance to either of these sanctuaries will cost around 80 pesos.
 If you have a car, you will also need to pay extra to park the car.
 The best time to go to these sanctuaries is in the morning, between 9am to 10am.

 If you're visiting the monarch butterflies of Mexico sanctuary on your own, you’ll be assigned a guide.
 Having a guide is mandatory, and it’s advisable to hire one as they are very knowledgeable about the area.
 Your guide will be able to lead you to where the butterflies are.